smasongarrison/syllabi/MegaSyllabus.md

 Regardless of any changes to university policy or mask mandates, we will be masked for the entire semester.
 You will put your mask on *before* you enter my class.
 Your mask will cover your nose and mouth.
 I will stop class if I see your nose.
 If you feel sick or are exposed, please don't come to class.
 I will happily meet with you (remotely) to fill you in.
 - If you struggle with securing your mask, I am very happy to show you how to properly secure your mask^[https://www.youtube.com/watch?v=GzTAZDsNBe0].
+The CDC provides plain language guidance that you may find helpful.^[https://www.cdc.gov/coronavirus/2019-ncov/easy-to-read/diy-cloth-face-coverings.html]
 - If your struggle with masks is due to your own disability, I am happy to connect you with student disability services.
 We can go through the interactive process with CLASS and your health care provider.
 Through that interactive process we can determine if your disability can be accommodated without fundamentally altering the course.
 These alternative accommodations could include providing you with differ styles of masks, or additional training on how to properly secure your mask.

 However, if you refuse to wear a mask, you need to leave.
 If you refuse to leave, I will leave.
 And if I leave, there is no class.